 How should I proceed?

-After reviewing the pros and cons of buying a business, you’ll need to decide if the advantages of business acquisition are worth the potential risks.
+After reviewing the pros and cons of buying an established business, you’ll need to decide if the advantages of business acquisition are worth the potential risks.

 Keep in mind that there are steps you can take to lessen the risks: